torvalds/linux/Documentation/admin-guide/README.rst

 -----------------------------

-  Although originally developed first for 32-bit x86-based PCs (386 or higher), today Linux also runs on (at least) the Compaq Alpha AXP, Sun SPARC and UltraSPARC, Motorola 68000, PowerPC, PowerPC64, ARM, Hitachi SuperH, Cell, IBM S/390, MIPS, HP PA-RISC, Intel IA-64, DEC VAX, AMD x86-64 Xtensa, and ARC architectures.
+  Although originally developed first for 32-bit x86-based PCs (386 or higher), today GNU/Linux also runs on (at least) the Compaq Alpha AXP, Sun SPARC and UltraSPARC, Motorola 68000, PowerPC, PowerPC64, ARM, Hitachi SuperH, Cell, IBM S/390, MIPS, HP PA-RISC, Intel IA-64, DEC VAX, AMD x86-64 Xtensa, and ARC architectures.

-  Linux is easily portable to most general-purpose 32- or 64-bit architectures as long as they have a paged memory management unit (PMMU) and a port of the GNU C compiler (gcc) (part of The GNU Compiler Collection, GCC).
-Linux has also been ported to a number of architectures without a PMMU, although functionality is then obviously somewhat limited.
+  GNU/Linux is easily portable to most general-purpose 32- or 64-bit architectures as long as they have a paged memory management unit (PMMU) and a port of the GNU C compiler (gcc) (part of The GNU Compiler Collection, GCC).
+GNU/Linux has also been ported to a number of architectures without a PMMU, although functionality is then obviously somewhat limited.
-  Linux has also been ported to itself.
-You can now run the kernel as a userspace application - this is called UserMode Linux (UML).
+  GNU/Linux has also been ported to itself.
+You can now run the kernel as a userspace application - this is called UserMode GNU/Linux (UML).

 Documentation
 -------------

- - There is a lot of documentation available both in electronic form on the Internet and in books, both Linux-specific and pertaining to general UNIX questions.
-I'd recommend looking into the documentation subdirectories on any Linux FTP site for the LDP (Linux Documentation Project) books.
+ - There is a lot of documentation available both in electronic form on the Internet and in books, both GNU/Linux-specific and pertaining to general UNIX questions.
+I'd recommend looking into the documentation subdirectories on any GNU/Linux FTP site for the LDP (GNU/Linux Documentation Project) books.
 This README is not meant to be documentation on the
    system: there are much better sources available.